facebookincubator/GeoLift/website/docs/Best Practices/BestPractices.md

 ## Data
 * Daily granularity in the data is strongly recommended over weekly.
 * It is recommended to use the highest level of geographical granularity at which we can target Facebook campaigns in the study's region (Zip Codes, Cities, etc.).
-* We recommend having at least 4 - 5x the test duration of pre-campaign historical data of stable data (must not contain structural changes or any other impactful deviation from their data-generating process.).
+* We recommend having at least 4 - 5x the test duration of pre-campaign historical data of stable data (must not contain structural changes or any other impactful deviation from their data-generating process).
 * At minimum we recommend having 25 pre-treatment periods of 20 or more geo-units.
 * Under normal circumstances we advise having historical information to be over the last 52 weeks, this may take into consideration any seasonal variations across brand product sales as well as account for other factors that may not be taken into consideration over a shorter duration.
 * The test duration should cover at least one purchase cycle for the product.